Patients & Visitors

 - Be notified of whether or not your insurance will cover your inpatient care.

-- Receive individualized management of your pain.
+- Receive individualized treatment for your pain.

-- Access pastoral care and other spiritual services.
+- Access spiritual care services.

 - Be informed of your health status, prognosis and treatment options.